RichardLee0211/CS520Arch_Ghose/proj1/APEX1/README.wenchen.md

 ## why do we need to set zero flag in WB stage?
 It confused me. setting the zero flag in WB stage will introduce many complex and gain no benefit by doing so.
 For example:
-1. If setting the zero flag in WB stage, the code needs to judge ﻿﻿﻿﻿﻿﻿﻿whether to generate a bubble or not. e.g. ADD; BZ;
+1. If setting the zero flag in WB stage, the code needs to judge whether to generate a bubble or not. e.g. ADD; BZ;
   it needs to generate a bubble and become ADD; NOP; BZ; to make sure ADD is at WB stage and set the ﻿zero flag, and BZ is in EX stage read the ﻿zero flag. e.g. ADD; AND; BZ;